Long-Term Patterns for the Medically Lost

 Setbacks are best treated as data, not verdicts.

-The Environmental Dimension of Healing
+The Environmental Dimension of Stability

 Relevant factors may include: